compilepeace/BINARY_DISSECTION_COURSE/ELF/SECTION_HEADER_TABLE/SECTIONS_DESCRIPTION/SECTIONS_DESCRIPTION.md

 * DT_STRTAB : an entry for .dynstr section.
 * DT_SYMTAB : an entry for .dynsym section.
 * DT_BIND_NOW : an entry which instructs the linker to resolve all relocations before transferring control to the executable.
 This stops the dynamic linker to perform delay loading.
 * DT_SYMBOLIC : according to `man 5 elf` - "Alert linker to search this shared object before the executable for symbols".
 Which might mean that if a shared object is compiled with this attribute set, it will be searched for symbols before the executable itself.
+These type of binaries should probably be flagged for such behavior.

 ### .GNU.HASH